dvmonroe/sanity-ruby/README.md

 ![](https://github.com/morning-brew/sanity-ruby/actions/workflows/ci.yml/badge.svg)
 <a href="https://codeclimate.com/github/morning-brew/sanity-ruby/maintainability"><img src="https://api.codeclimate.com/v1/badges/1984ee6eb0bce46a2469/maintainability" /></a>

 The Sanity Ruby library provides convenient access to the Sanity API from applications written in Ruby.
-It includes a pre-defined set of classes for API resources that initialize themselves dynamically from API responses when applicable.
+It includes a pre-defined set of classes for API resources.

-The library also provides other features.
-For example:
+The library also provides other features, like:

 - Easy configuration for fast setup and use.
 - A pre-defined class to help make any PORO a "sanity resource"